FATCA Exemption: Who Qualifies & How to Avoid Reporting

 Key Takeaways

-• The Foreign Account Tax Compliance Act (FATCA) is a law passed by the US Congress that requires US citizens who have foreign assets to report those assets to the IRS and pay taxes on them.
+• FATCA is a law passed by the US Congress that requires US citizens who have foreign financial assets to report those assets to the IRS.

-What Is FATCA and Do I Need a FATCA Exemption Code?
+What Is FATCA, and Do I Need a FATCA Exemption Code?

+The Foreign Account Tax Compliance Act (FATCA) is a US law that requires US citizens to report specified foreign financial assets that exceed certain thresholds.
 FATCA was originally passed to stop Americans from evading their US tax obligations by hiding money in offshore bank accounts.
-But while the primary purpose of the law is foiling domestic tax evasion, many expats get caught in the crossfire.
-After all, it’s only natural that Americans living abroad would own foreign assets and store their money in foreign accounts.
+However, while the primary purpose of the law is to foil tax evasion, many expats get caught in the crossfire.

 Who Has to File a FATCA Report?

-“Specified foreign financial assets include foreign financial accounts and foreign non-account assets held for investment (as opposed to held for use in a trade or business) …”
+According to the IRS, “Specified foreign financial assets include foreign financial accounts and foreign non-account assets held for investment (as opposed to held for use in a trade or business).”
+That category generally includes:

-• Foreign financial accounts
+• Foreign bank accounts

 • Foreign financial instruments